-Rehab is the first step on this journey.
+It is only your first step on a long journey.

 What Should I Expect, From Rehab Hotwells?

-Usually the first seven days are spent finishing physical detox, sleeping more than usual, and following prescribed drug advice.
+The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.

-After the first seven days in rehab you should expect the following…
+Once the first week in rehab is over, you should expect…

 Once in the final week in rehab, you should expect…

-Who Is Best Suited To Rehab?
+Who Is Likely To Benefit From Rehab?

-This usually means they've been round in the circle of abusing alcohol or substances several times, seen and borne the negative consequences, and know there must be another way-but need help to achieve this.
+This generally means that they have been round many times in the circle of alcohol or drug abuse, seen and borne the harmful effects, and know that there must be another way-but need support to do this.